123 Reg logo Blog

 A short domain name is easier to remember and easier to type.
 If your domain is more than about 12 characters (including the extension) then the chances are fewer people will remember where to find your website after their first visit.

-You should also avoid using alternative or unusual spellings in your domain name, as this too has the potential to confuse people.
-For example, a punning baking blogger might consider “thebreadryeter.com” as a domain, but it wouldn’t be a good choice as people who hear it spoken aloud could easily end up visiting “thebreadwriter.com”.
+Avoid using alternative or unusual spellings in your domain name, as this can confuse people.
+For example, a baking blogger might consider “thebreadryeter.com” as a domain, but it wouldn’t be a good choice since people who hear it spoken aloud could easily end up visiting “thebreadwriter.com.”

 If a domain name you’re thinking of buying could easily be mistaken as being something else, you should probably choose another one.